-2. Labor can be more painful.
 Because of the faster lead up to strong contractions that come on at an unnatural rate and pattern, this medical form of labor may take your body by surprise.
-Some also say that this is due to your baby being in a less favorable position, since he or she didn't send the all clear signal for labor to begin.
+Some also say that this is due to your baby being in a less favorable position since he or she didn't send the all-clear signal for labor to begin.

-3. Emotionally you may not be ready.
-In normal birth, labor begins on its own.
+In a normal birth, labor begins on its own.
 You may have had ideas about how labor would begin for you.
 Perhaps you saw yourself making a mad dash to the hospital in the middle of the night or couldn't wait until your water broke.
 This can be difficult to reconcile with the actuality of induction.

-5. You are more likely to have interventions in labor and birth.
 This includes interventions to help monitor you and keep your baby safe while they use strong medications to force your cervix open, like continuous fetal monitoring.
 It can also include an increase in the number of forceps deliveries and the use of a vacuum extractor and the number of cesarean deliveries.
-It is also possible that the induction may not work and you are either sent home or surgically delivered via a cesarean because of the failure of the induction.
+It is also possible that the induction may not work and you are either sent home or surgically delivered via cesarean because of the failure of the induction.